-The City has established various special districts to provide enhanced services that are not covered by the General Fund.
-Certain special districts (i.e. maintenance districts) require separate approval of the impending fiscal year budget by Council and must be accomplished prior to the County of Santa Clara's typical August 10th deadline for placing items on the County of Santa Clara's bills.
+For Type 2 landscape features, the City has established various special districts to provide enhanced services that are not covered by the General Fund.
+Certain special districts (i.e. maintenance districts) require separate approval of the impending fiscal year budget by City Council and must be accomplished prior to the County of Santa Clara's typical August 5 deadline for placing items on the County of Santa Clara's property tax bills.
 Although there are other districts (i.e. community facilities districts) that maintain Type 2 landscape, this report only covers the City's maintenance assessment districts which maintain many of the Type 2 public improvements that provide special benefits to the parcels served.
 Since the maintenance of these enhanced facilities directly benefit the individual parcels within the district rather than the City as a whole, the maintenance costs are assessed to these same parcels.

 There are currently 13 maintenance districts in San José.
-Each includes an annual inflationary adjuster approved by the property owners in compliance with the Municipal Code and current legislation.
+Each includes an annual inflationary adjuster approved by the property owners in compliance with the San José Municipal Code and current legislation.